 However, it can still be done easily.

-In this short tutorial, I will show you how to quickly create a table of contents in Google Sheets.
+In this short tutorial, I will show you how to quickly create a Google Sheets table of contents.
 You can create a TOC for different sheets in the document as well as the

 So let’s get started!

-Create Table of Content for All the Sheets in Google Sheets
+Create Table of Contents in Google Sheets for Each Sheet

 Navigating through sheets could be really frustrating.
 If you need to do this often, it’s better to create a table of content of all (or specific) sheets that will help you go to that sheet instantly.